A guide explaining how to set up and deploy new cloud compute instances on the Vultr platform.

 -H "Authorization: Bearer ${VULTR_API_KEY}"

 Create a new Vultr Cloud Compute instance.
+Replace VULTR_LOCATION, INSTANCE_PLAN, OS_ID, INSTANCE_LABEL, and HOSTNAME with your target values.

-$ vultr-cli instance create --region <vultr-location> --plan <instance-plan> --os <os-id> --label <instance-label> --host <hostname>
+$ vultr-cli instance create --region VULTR_LOCATION --plan INSTANCE_PLAN --os OS_ID --label INSTANCE_LABEL --host HOSTNAME

-to view additional options you can apply on the Vultr Cloud Compute instance.
+Run vultr-cli instance create --help to view additional options you can apply on the Vultr Cloud Compute instance.

 List all available instances.